informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 with new and improved code.

-For the purpose of the architecture re-design, all the new code being developed are targetted toward the relayer v2.
+For the purpose of the architecture re-design, all the new code being developed are targeted toward the relayer v2.
 But the new code will be usable in the form of experimental features when the relayer v1.5 is released.
 Both the v1 relayer and the new relayer will co-exist from v1.5 onward, until the v2 relayer is released.